Tomires/thesis-masters/navigator.md

 ![Prototype of 3DOF interface.](images/maquette_databrush_3dof.png)

-New hierarchy was introduced around this time, alongside terminology like space and version.
-Space is defined as an area in which visualization takes place.
-Inside the space, the user can interact with multiple datasets, which can contain multiple versions.
-Attributes from datasets can be assigned to a number of plots, which in turn display data from the currently selected version.
+New hierarchy was introduced around this time, alongside terminology like space and version. *Space* is defined as an area in which visualization takes place.
+Inside the space, the user can interact with multiple *datasets*, which can contain multiple versions.
+Attributes from datasets can be assigned to a number of *plots*, which in turn display data from the currently selected *version*.

 ![Prototype of 6DOF interface highlighting the 6DOF data brush.](images/maquette_databrush_6dof.png)